 You are two days away from a major news release on your news site, used by millions of people.
 The champagne is ready and waiting.
 But an engineer discovers a major problem which is going to take three days to fix.
 The problem is the 10 million dollars spent on publicity for the launch date and the time already spent.
 What will you do?

 Every time you try to organize people to do something, whether it is to get ready for a party or start a business, the people concerned have different attitudes, skills, and different desires.
 This means that it doesn’t matter how talented the leader of a project is, there will always be people who won’t get what they want.
-Therefore, there is a natural instinct in ambitious and motivated people to try and get what they want by influencing the people with the power to get things done.
+Therefore, there is a natural instinct in ambitious and motivated people to try and get what they want by influencing the people with the power to get things done and making things happen.

 The fuel that propels politics is power.
 Someone who can influence the right person at the right time, and who uses his knowledge to resolve situations to everyone’s satisfaction, can be more powerful in an organization than those who are at the top – sometimes without even knowing it.

 - There will be political influences that impact you, whatever your power or your personal ethic.